--t Print a timestamp before each debugging message. show Show all possible subsystems that can be debugged.
-ACCT ISDN INET X.25 IPX CAPI PPP BRIDGE CONF X.21 TOKEN ETHER RADIUS TAPI OSPF FR MODEM RIP all Display debugging information for all subsystems. <subs></subs> > One or more subsystems separated by whitespace can be entered to display only debugging information fro these subsystems.
+-t show Print a timestamp before each debugging message.
+Show all possible subsystems that can be debugged.
+ACCT ISDN INET X.25 IPX CAPI PPP BRIDGE CONFIG SNMP X.21 TOKEN ETHER RADIUS TAPI OSPF FR MODEM RIP all Display debugging information for all subsystems. <subs></subs> One or more subsystems separated by whitespace can be entered to display only debugging information from these subsystems.
 Current BRICK subsystems include: